Heroin: What You Need to Know

 The drug can cause nausea and vomiting.
 It also makes some people itch.
 It blocks you from getting pain messages and slows both your heart rate and breathing.
 If you overdose, you may stop breathing and die.

 Many people use heroin to treat their anxiety, worries, and other stressors.
-The Illinois study found 75% of users had mental health issues like depression, ADHD, or bipolar disorder.
+This Illinois study found 75% of users had mental health issues such as depression, ADHD, or bipolar disorder.